 Fourthly, the increasing economic crisis in the country has eroded the goodwill that the current government accrued post-Mugabe era.
 President Emmerson Mnangagwa’s actions have failed to tally with his “open for business” mantra.
 His trips to Davos have failed to yield any significant foreign direct investment as investors question his credibility.

 Fifth, the government has been hostile to the private sector.
-It ordered the closure of the stock exchange on June 29 and accused businesses of fueling currency devaluation.
+It ordered the closure of the stock exchange on 29 June 2020 and accused businesses of fuelling currency devaluation.
 State security agencies attempted to stop certain business operations of Econet and Old Mutual, the two largest companies listed on the stock exchange.
-They were accused of fueling hostilities against the government.
+They were accused of fuelling hostilities against the government.
 It is these companies and their multinational networks that would support the bond issuance by purchasing the government bonds.

 In addition, the government’s commitment to transparency and integrity has been called into question on the back of accusations of mass corruption.
 Despite promises, there has been little to no action against government officials embroiled in corruption scandals.

 Seventh, Zimbabwe’s economy has failed to pick up in the post-Mugabe era.
 Instead, it has become worse.
 Food production is at its all time low, the health sector has been paralysed by constant protests and inflation has been estimated at more than 800%.

 The last internal factor to consider is that the country’s central bank can no longer perform its functions as the lender of last resort and facilitating cross-border transactions, because of the lack of foreign exchange reserves.
 Forex access has been restricted to government agencies, departments and selected individuals.
 Local banks technically have the liberty to make their own forex transaction arrangements with other international corresponding banks.